 3) Part way through the meeting try this: ‘We’re halfway through our meeting so we’ve got another hour before we finish’.
 Then, ‘we’ve got half an hour left’.
 ‘We’ll be finishing in 10 minutes so shall we check that we know who’s doing what’.
 You can find your own wording for this, but by keeping a note of the timings, you’ll give people a better sense of structure and will manage to keep them concentrated on the subject, rather than their eyes wandering to the clock every so often.

 Define YOUR Agenda

-At the heart of every meeting, there is a secret agenda, no matter what the official agenda might be, you need to develop your own potential and find your distinctive contribution.
+At the heart of every meeting, there is a secret agenda, no matter what the official agenda might say, and you need to define your distinctive contribution.
 Why are you in this room?
-What will you get out of this meeting and what are you contributing?
+What will you get out of this meeting, and what are you contributing?

 Answering these questions, will not just keep you motivated and concentrated, but if you can’t find answers to them, you might want to decline the meeting invitation.

 It All Starts with the Invitation!

 For many of us opening up emails fills us with dread, and opening up a “gazillion” meeting invites certainly doesn’t make anybody’s day brighter.
 One way to change this is to revisit your meetings calendar and seeing whether there are any meetings you and your team could eliminate or amalgamate.
 Is there anything that could be turned into an email conversation rather than another meeting?